List of Caracas Metro stations

 Map of the Caracas Metro, with current and future or under construction lines and stations (November 2016).

-The Caracas Metro (referred as El Metro by locals) is a rapid transit system operating in Caracas, capital of Venezuela.
+The Caracas Metro (referred as El Metro by locals) is a rapid transit system operating in Caracas, the capital of Venezuela.
 As of 2015, including Los Teques Metro, the Caracas Metro is made up of 52 stations.

 Below is a list of the Caracas Metro lines and the stations that they serve.

 Line 1 (Red)

 Line 1 of the Caracas Metro currently serves 22 stations, and has a route length of 20.4 km.
 Its initial section opened in 1983 as the city's first rapid transit line.
 It was extended thrice during the 1980s, reaching Palo Verde, current eastern terminus, in 1989.